kevinkiklee/create-redux-app/README.md

 # Create-Redux-App

-This project is a boilerplate for a React/Redux, and has been bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project is a boilerplate for a React/Redux frontend, and has been bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Usage / Deployment